-This is a combination of actual philosophy and practical tips that help us keep perspective and sanity on the road.
+This is a combination of actual digital nomad philosophy and practical tips that help us keep perspective and sanity on the road.
 They may or may not work for you.
 Each digital nomad is unique, after all.

 So, without further ado, we present our digital nomad philosophy in its most basic form.

 This is a direct quote from Buddha and often rendered as “life is pain” too.
 There is a movement of, mainly American, writers who start talking about this quote by saying, “What Buddha really meant by this was…”